Best U Pick Apple Farms in and around Boston, Massachusetts

 From the Boston Metropolitan area, a few choices for apple picking and farm stand browsing offer excellent day trips for those looking for a pleasant autumn afternoon in Eastern Massachusetts.

-The oldest pick-your-own orchard is in Stow, eastern Massachusetts, just 20 miles east of Boston.
-Shelburne Farm has stayed up to date with best practices in modern farming and offers a field full of peaches, Asian pears, pumpkins, and over 15 varieties of apples.
-Their apple shop is stocked with sweet cider, hot apple pies, fresh cider doughnuts and “almost famous” caramel apples.
+It’s easy to visit the oldest pick-your-own Massachusetts apple orchard, just 20 miles east of Boston.
+Look for Shelburne Farm in Stow, not to be confused with Stow(e) Vermont, where they stay up to date with best practices in modern farming.
+This farm offers a field full of peaches, Asian pears, pumpkins, and over 15 varieties of apples.
+Sweet cider, hot apple pies and fresh cider doughnuts stock the shelves of their farm shop.
+Sample one of the “almost famous” caramel apples.
 Facilities close when it’s not picking season, so check their website for opening dates, usually in August.

 Red Apple is One of the Top Massachusetts Apple Farms

 The very popular Red Apple Farm in Phillipston is just 60 miles from Boston.
 Because it’s at more than 1,250 feet above sea level, this farm’s fruit is different (some say better) than the others.
-They feature a wide selection of pick-your-own berries, pumpkins and more than 50 varieties of apples.
-Also note that they have a hard cider tap room and their apple donuts earned a Top 10 Award in Yankee Magazine’s Best Mail-Order Eats of 2020 award.
+They feature a wide selection of pick-your-own berries, pumpkins, hard ciders, and more than 50 varieties of apples.
+That means an extended picking season, from late July to late October.
+Noteworthy cider donuts now come in blueberry and strawberry flavors, as well as the classic apple and cinnamon donut everyone loves.

 Contact Information for Massachusetts Apple & U-Pick Farms